The 16th & Pine Community Garden

 Here is our story…

 Initial invitations to participate with us went to neighbourhood organizations that offered meal programs on the West Side, and we were able to welcome aboard MPA Society.
-Another plot holder donates food to Out of the Cold, and in another plot the Fairview Baptist Church Sunday School children are learning about growing their own food.
-The remaining plots were offered to our neighbours through sharingbackyards.com, where we have been grateful for the generous response and maintain a waiting list for plot stewardship.
+Another plot holder donated food to Out of the Cold, and in another plot the Fairview Baptist Church Sunday School children are learning about growing their own food.
+The remaining plots were offered to our neighbours through sharingbackyards, where we were grateful for the generous response and maintain a waiting list for plot stewardship.

 Frames were built for the plots in the fall of 2008, and on April 25, 2009 with wonderful support from the community we got the beds ready for all the tomato seedlings we had lovingly nurtured.
 May 31st, 2009 was another glorious day to actually plant our tomatoes, then radishes, onions, beans, carrots, pumpkins, squash, and herbs.